Glaring-Seagull/Terraform_projects/README.md

 - The `ami` used in `aws_instance` is specific to the `us-east-1` region.
 Modify it based on your region availability.
 - Update the `key_name` in `aws_instance` to match your AWS key pair name.

-This README provides a step-by-step guide to deploy and manage a simple AWS infrastructure using Terraform, and is for demontration purposes only.
+This README provides a step-by-step guide to deploy and manage a simple AWS infrastructure using Terraform, and is for demonstration purposes only.
 For more information, refer to the [Terraform documentation](https://www.terraform.io/docs/index.html).